 They would both find ways to create a modest and decent life; at the same time, they dealt with a never-ending stream of physiological and psychological challenges, as did many of the adults I grew up around.
-Perhaps it was their inner demons that killed them by the time I was 15, but I’m more prone to believe their deaths was at least as much a result of the medicalization of their trauma — the way their various illnesses were treated as distinct from their overall state of being, their repeated hospitalizations in environments that mimicked the persecution they experienced.
+Perhaps it was their inner demons that killed them both by the time I was 15, but I’m more prone to believe their deaths were at least as much a result of the medicalization of their trauma — the way their various illnesses were treated as distinct from their overall state of being, their repeated hospitalizations in environments that mimicked the persecution they experienced.

 My own life includes all the consequences of intense loss and absence that you could imagine.
-Some wounds were visible, and some — like yes, in fact, a shitty methylation profile — are only accessible thanks to advances in genetic testing.
+Some wounds are visible, and some — like, in fact, a shitty methylation profile — are only accessible now thanks to advances in genetic testing.

 All the practices that I offer are integrative — that is, they speak to our whole being — from how we feel inside our own skin, to how we perceive ourselves and our possibilities for growth within our chosen families and communities, to how connected we feel to the natural world and our creative essence.
-They let you be who you are, rather than just any one physical condition you face or any one situation you’re wrestling with.
+They let you be who you are, rather than just be with any one physical condition you face or any one situation you’re wrestling with.
 If you’re looking to be more resilient in the face of a transition in your life, let’s work together so that your life — and God willing your neural pathways — will begin to shift.